-- Like SPY, the technology heavy Nasdaq also broke out to new highs. - With the "sell signal" now reversed, positions can be added. - However, as with SPY, QQQ is EXTREMELY overbought short-term, so remain a cautious adding exposure.
+- Like SPY, the technology heavy Nasdaq also broke out to new highs. - We noted previously that with the "sell signal" reversed, positions could be added.
+The Nasdaq is not to overbought to take that risk.
+Wait for a correction to add holdings. - However, as with SPY, QQQ is EXTREMELY overbought short-term, so remain cautious adding exposure.
 A slight correction that alleviates some of the extension will provide a much better entry point.